1801BM1/cpu11/readme.md

 - transferring vectorized images to PCB CAD system
 - schematic restoration using PCB CAD back annotation
 - manual schematic refactoring into human-readable form
-- writing the original asynchronous Verilog HDL model, with all schematics specifics
+- writing the original asynchronous Verilog HDL model, with all original schematics specifics
 - simulating and debug the original Verilog HDL model, running PDP-11 factory test software on the model
 - Verilog HDL model refactoring to get synchronous model, running on real FPGA
 - transforming processor-specific bus to standard Wishbone master interface to integrate into SoC